-In the parallel implementation, more than one process co-operates in performing the transformation.
-The basic unit of I/O, the max-block, is increased in size to allow all the processes to actively participate in the transformation.
-In the algorithm, the max block is defined as the set of read blocks that guarantees that at least one complete write block can be written out in each step.
-With P I/O processes, the max-block is defined to be the set of read blocks that guarantee that P complete write blocks can be written out in each step.
+In the parallel implementation, more than one processor co-operates in performing the transformation.
+The basic unit of I/O, the Max block, is increased in size to allow all the processors to actively participate in the transformation.
+In the algorithm, the Max block is defined as the set of read blocks that guarantees that at least one complete write block can be written out in each step.
+With PI/O processors, the Max block is defined to be the set of read blocks that guarantee that P complete write blocks can be written out in each step.

 This set of read blocks can be chosen in a number of ways.
-To balance the load among the I/O processes, the P write blocks written out in each step should each be handled by a different I/O process.
-This allows for a balanced distribution of the I/O load, with all I/O processes actively performing I/O in each step.
+To balance the load among the I/O processors, the P write blocks written out in each step should each be handled by a different I/O processor.
+This allows for a balanced distribution of the I/O load, with all I/O processors actively performing I/O in each step.